Class: Warlock

 • Pact of the Familiar.
 Your Manifest Pact acts as the Find Familiar, and the ritual cast time is reduced to a 10 minutes / a Swift Rest.

 • Pact of the Fragment.
 Your Manifest Pact Boon targets a part of your body (Traditionally, a hand, an arm, a tail, and/or a natural weapon and the extremity it is attached to).
 That Fragment becomes a Natural Weapon (if it wasn't already), becoming an Unarmed weapon part of the Unarmed Weapon Group.
 It deals 1d6 + Half Proficiency + Otherworldly Lore modifier damage as Force damage, gains the Agile ⚙️ trait, and you cannot be unwillingly parted from it in any capacity.
-It is also are also considered a casting focus, and can be enchanted as a weapon.
+It is also considered a casting focus, and can be enchanted as a weapon.

 • The Fragment can be a prosthetic or an aid to assist you, such as a Manual Wheelchair.